-- an imported food additive, - an imported alcoholic beverage that contains more than 0.5 percent absolute ethyl alcohol by volume, or - an imported unprocessed food meant to be further prepared in Canada listed in Schedule 1 of the SFCR, and that - o is unprocessed and is intended to be manufactured, processed or treated for use as a grain, oil, pulse, sugar or beverage, - o has a label applied or attached to it, or accompanying it, that bears the expression "For Further Preparation Only" or "pour conditionnement ultérieur seulement", and - o is not a consumer prepackaged food.
+- an imported food additive, - an imported alcoholic beverage that contains more than 0.5 percent absolute ethyl alcohol by volume, or - an imported unprocessed food meant to be further prepared in Canada listed in Schedule 1 of the SFCR, and that - is unprocessed and is intended to be manufactured, processed, or treated for use as a grain, oil, pulse, sugar, or beverage, - has a label applied or attached to it, or accompanying it, that bears the expression "For Further Preparation Only" and "pour conditionnement ultérieur seulement", and - is not a consumer prepackaged food.

-In November 2022, the CFIA will resume regular compliance and enforcement activities for the manufactured foods sector, ending more than two years of enforcement flexibility the Agency had shown during the COVID-19 pandemic.
+In November 2022, the CFIA resumed regular compliance and enforcement activities for the manufactured foods sector, ending more than two years of enforcement flexibility the Agency had shown during the COVID-19 pandemic.